bictorv/chaosnet-bridge/doc/INSTALLATION.md

 make -C tools
 ```

+(There is a top-level Makefile to do those two things.)

-In a directory of your choice, install
+In a directory of your choice (perhaps `/opt/cbridge`, perhaps something else), install
 - a cbridge.conf file (see [EXAMPLES](EXAMPLES.md) for examples),
 - the support/ca-chain.cert.pem file, and your own certificates and keys, and
 - the other cbridge [support files](../support).
 You can use the ```support``` directory itself, of course.